lukezirngibl/msal-react-v2/README.md

 const {
   AuthProvider,   // Use once!
-  getAccessToken, // Can use to inject access tokens elsewhere in your app msalClient,     // Use elsewhere in about for msalClient.logout and such graphClient,    // Use for graph client api calls useAccount,     // React Hook to give access to account info in child components } = configureMsal({
+  getAccessToken, // Can use to inject access tokens elsewhere in your app msalClient,     // Use elsewhere for msalClient.logout() and other client functions graphClient,    // Use for graph client api calls useAccount,     // React Hook to give access to account info in child components } = configureMsal({